marmelab/react-admin/docs/Remix.md

 };
 ```

-Now the admin renders at `http://localhost:3000/admin`, and you can use the Remix routing system to add more pages.
+You can now start the app in `development` mode with `npm run dev`.
+The admin should render at `http://localhost:3000/admin`, and you can use the Remix routing system to add more pages.

 ## Adding an API